fasferraz/NWu-Non3GPP-5GC/README.md

 Nevertheless, I implemented the app to comply with R16 standards, althoug I never test it against a N3IWF fully compliant.

+Please check the Wiki (https://github.com/fasferraz/NWu-Non3GPP-5GC/wiki/Setup-Example) to see a setup example with free5GC.

 Some free5GC issues:
 -------------------